Knit a sweet and simple Apple Hat with this free knitting pattern for your little one this fall!

 Take the two leaves and put them right (knit) sides together and use one of the tails to whipstitch them together along all sides, leaving an edge open at one point for turning.

-Turn the leaf inside out, and stitch it to the hat securely at the base of the stem using the cast on tail.
+Turn the leaf right side out, and stitch it to the hat securely at the base of the stem using the cast on tail.